 1. Work for a law firm

 But if you already have substantial experience as a lawyer, you can work on a freelance basis for law consulting services.
-Being agreed to work for a company will financially secure you and solidify your personal brand.
+Being agreed to work for a company will financially secure you and solidify your brand.
 Plus, companies are pleased to replace inefficient employees with value-brining freelance contacts.

 2. Get a malpractice insurance policy

-It is important to get malpractice insurance to begin a self-employed attorney career.
+It is vital to get malpractice insurance to begin a self-employed attorney career.
 Malpractice insurance is a professional liability that provides peace of mind and protects against financial ruin arising from disputed services.
 This helps to mitigate any risk that can happen in your work.

 3. Set hourly rates

 With flat rates, there is transparency and mutual understanding for both clients and you, as everyone is agreed to a certain amount of payment.
-But things get complicated when the project takes longer than expected or there are some unexpected circumstances.
+But things get complicated when the project takes longer than expected, or there are some unexpected circumstances.

 Your experience stands at the heart of the fee-setting process.
 An experienced professional can leverage her background to set high fees and land high-paying clients.